Yannick H.,

 The Question You Should Ask Yourself

-Why do your employees use Shadow IT?
+Why do your employees use shadow IT?

 Not the official answer ("They don’t understand the risks").
 The honest answer.